nicholasadamou/nicholasadamou/README.md

 ## 💾 Projects

+### DotBrains

 - 🧠 [dotbrains](https://dotbrains.dev): A collective dedicated to the craft of software engineering whose mission is to make the world better through software.
   - [dotbrains.dev](https://github.com/nicholasadamou/dotbrains.dev): The official website of DotBrains built with Next.js, TypeScript, Tailwind CSS, and Framer Motion.
   - 💻 [set-me-up](https://github.com/dotbrains/set-me-up-docs): Documentation for set-me-up which aims to simplify the dull setup and maintenance of Mac OS development environments.
   - 💽 [set-me-up-installer](https://github.com/dotbrains/set-me-up-installer): This is the binary used to install and configure 'set-me-up' on Mac and *debian* linux machines.
   - 🏗️ [set-me-up-blueprint](https://github.com/dotbrains/set-me-up-blueprint): A template to manage 'set-me-up' setups.
   - 👨🏼‍💻 [ghw](https://github.com/dotbrains/ghw): A command-line tool that acts as a wrapper around the official GitHub CLI (gh).
 It provides enhanced functionality for cloning repositories similar to GoLang while passing through all other commands to the official gh CLI.

+See more projects at [DotBrains](https://github.com/dotbrains).

+### Daily Coding Problem

+- 🌥️ [Daily Coding Problem](https://github.com/daily-coding-problem): Attain exceptional coding interview skills through daily problem-solving.
+  - ✂️ [leetcode-scraper](https://github.com/daily-coding-problem/leetcode-scraper): A Python-based tool designed to fetch and store details from LeetCode study plans into a PostgreSQL database.
+This tool leverages Docker for easy setup and environment management.
+  - 🤖 [chatgpt-service](https://github.com/daily-coding-problem/chatgpt-service): A modular service that exposes an API to interact with ChatGPT.
+  - 🧪 [chatgpt-scraper](https://github.com/daily-coding-problem/chatgpt-scraper): A Selenium-based ChatGPT interaction automation tool.
+This script initializes a browser session, interacts with ChatGPT using predefined prompts, and facilitates automated conversations with ChatGPT.
+Ideal for fetching responses and conducting tests or demonstrations.
+  - 💾 [top-n-most-recently-asked-problems](https://github.com/daily-coding-problem/top-n-most-recently-asked-problems): A JavaScript-based tool designed to generate URLs for accessing LeetCode problems specifically categorized by company, difficulty, and timeframe.
+This tool allows users to focus their study on the most frequently asked questions in technical interviews.
+  - 📧 [email-service](https://github.com/daily-coding-problem/email-service): An application that provides an API service for generating HTML email templates.
+The service is built using Express.js and React, with Tailwind CSS for styling.
+It allows clients to submit problem descriptions, and the service will generate a complete HTML email using React components.

+See more projects at [Daily Coding Problem](https://github.com/daily-coding-problem).

+### Personal

 - 🌉 [Spring Load Balancer](https://github.com/nicholasadamou/spring-boot-load-balancer-demo): A demonstration of a simple but functional load balancer implementation using Spring Boot, showcasing service discovery, health checking, and round-robin load distribution.
 Read the article on this project [here](https://www.nicholasadamou.com/notes/building-a-simple-load-balancer-with-spring-boot).
 - 💡 [Next UI](https://github.com/nicholasadamou/next-ui): A collection of copy-paste interactive tailwind components for your projects.

+See more projects by viewing my [repositories](https://github.com/nicholasadamou?tab=repositories).

 Feel free to reach out if you're interested in collaborating or if you have any questions!